Blackpool Council is responsible for the regulation of the hackney carriage and private hire trades within the Borough of Blackpool.

-Blackpool Council does limit the number of hackney carriages to 256 together with 44 horse drawn (landaus).
-The need for this limit is reviewed periodically (approximately every three years) by a competent company appointed to conduct the review on behalf of the Council, the findings of which are available on request
+Blackpool council does limit the number of hackney carriages to 256 together with 44 horse drawn (landaus).
+The need for this limit is reviewed periodically (approximately every three years) by a competent company appointed to conduct the review on behalf of the council, the findings of which are available on request.

-The Council has no power to limit or otherwise restrict the number of private hire vehicles.
+The council has no power to limit or otherwise restrict the number of private hire vehicles.

-7.2 Vehicle Specification
+7.2 Vehicle specification

 Not all types of vehicles are suitable to be licensed as hackney carriage or private hire vehicles.
-The Council maintains a list of approved vehicles.
+The council maintains a list of approved vehicles.
 If an applicant wishes to licence a vehicle that does not appear on the list, advice should be sought from the licensing enforcement team which is responsible for maintaining the list.
 In the event of a dispute over the suitability of a vehicle the final decision rests with the Public Protection Sub-Committee.

-Accessible vehicles.
 With an ageing population, there is an increasing need for wheelchair and other forms of accessible vehicles.
 The authority does however recognise that some customers prefer to travel in a saloon vehicle.
 It does appear that there are insufficient numbers of wheelchair accessible vehicles and drivers medically fit to load wheelchair passengers accordingly the authority wishes to explore options to increase the number of accessible vehicles available to the public.